If you’re like me, you were taught that yoga is about structure and alignment.

 Body-Oriented Psychotherapy

-Body-oriented psychotherapy is usually done with a somatic therapist, and sometimes known as sensorimotor psychotherapy.
-Other forms include Somatic Experiencing and the Hakomi Method, which integrate somatic awareness with traditional psychotherapeutic techniques.
+Sometimes known as sensorimotor psychotherapy, this body-oriented psychotherapy is usually done with a somatic therapist.
+It includes methods like Somatic Experiencing and the Hakomi Method, which integrate somatic awareness with traditional psychotherapeutic techniques.

-These approaches recognize the interconnectedness of mind and body, using somatic exercises to facilitate the processing and release of trauma stored in the body, leading to profound healing and transformation.
+These approaches recognize the interconnectedness of mind and body, using somatic exercises to facilitate the processing and release of trauma stored in the body.

-By incorporating any of these somatic exercises into your daily routine, you can tap into the body’s innate wisdom, release tension and stress, and utilize these other techniques to feel calm, cool, and collected.
+Incorporating these somatic exercises into your daily routine helps you tap into the body’s innate wisdom to release tension and stress.
+To feel calm, cool, and collected.

-A therapist helps, but you should take your time to find the right therapist.
-Additionally, you don’t need a therapist to get embodied and experience somatic therapy on the mat.
+You should take your time to find the right therapist.
+But you don’t need a therapist to start getting embodied and experience somatic therapy.
+You can start on your mat with Somatic Yoga.

 How To Release Tension In Body